henrysheehy/dotfiles/README.md

 # .files
 These are my dotfiles for configuring the
 [Arch Linux distribution](https://archlinux.org/).
+The dot files configure the desktop environment, my terminal theme and shortkeys, my keyboard settings, my LaTeX write up workflow, and many other useful settings.

 The most straightforward manner to implement them --if you're not already on Arch --is to install [Manjaro i3](https://manjaro.org/download/).